And most exciting...

 It's not you!
 It's your POS!—Upgrade to WarpDrive.
 Let us help you explore your needs!

-realize that they don't know your business.
-They mean they are trying to find out enough so they can pull something off the shelf—a relational database— repackage it to do more or less what your are already doing, and sell it back to you.
+They know marketing and they know programming.
+They are trying to find out enough so they can pull something off the shelf—a relational database— repackage it to do more or less what your are already doing, and sell it back to you.

 Here is why...